 Struggling with Sciatica?

-Chiropractors are reporting that sciatica is one of the most common conditions they encounter each year.
-Millions of people in America will suffer with the pain of sciatica, and very few will find long-term relief.
+Appleton WI and Oconto WI Chiropractors are reporting that sciatica is one of the most common conditions they encounter each year.
+Millions of people in America will suffer from the pain of sciatica, and very few will find long-term relief.
 Keep reading to see how chiropractic care can help.

 Where Does Sciatica Start?

 The pelvic and lumbar spine are usually the sources of sciatic issues.
 These areas of the spine are very complicated, and it can be difficult to locate the problem.
 Some patients say that all they did was bend over to pick up a piece of paper and they were hit with extreme pain.
 They don't understand how an easy task caused them so much pain.
 What they don't realize is that their condition was probably developing for the past few years, and bending to pick up that piece of paper just happened to be the last straw.
 With the exception of the most severe spinal problems, back issues don't happen overnight, they build up over years of time.

 If you have any questions about our Appleton WI or Oconto WI locations, or would like to learn more about chiropractic care at The Chiropractic Advantage, please give us a call.

 How Long Does it Take to Correct Sciatica?

 Treatment length can vary significantly from patient to patient, depending on the severity of the problem.
 Some people respond very quickly while others take more time to recover.
 It really depends on the condition of the disc or the joints that the chiropractor has to correct.
 In most cases, the longer the issue persists, the longer it will take to achieve correction.
 The great news is that it typically takes less time to resolve it than it took to create it.